 The Importance of Solvent Tracking

 The key to solvent management and accountability is to more accurately identify where the inks and solvents are going.
-One easy way printers can accomplish this is by getting regular solvent reports that identify how much solvent was recovered from the towels turned in for laundering.

 What is a Towel Solvent Report